silx-kit/silx/doc/source/modules/gui/plot/getting_started.rst

    - version 1, the legacy version which is also the default, and
    - version 2, a more pythonic one, which is the only one supported by *silx*.

-   All other configurations (i.e., PyQt4 on Python 3.x, PySide, PyQt5, IPython QtConsole widget) uses version 2.
+   All other configurations (i.e., PyQt4 on Python 3.x, PySide2, PyQt5, IPython QtConsole widget) uses version 2.

    For more information, see `IPython, PyQt and PySide <http://ipython.org/ipython-doc/stable/interactive/reference.html#pyqt-and-pyside>`_.